jcbgamboa/jcbgamboa.github.io/_posts/2018-01-31-the-multiple-facets-of-arrays.md

 elements.
 We could even conveniently choose the element that corresponds to our $t = 0$, and it is almost as if we had $f$ back.
-Mathematicians are quite used to deal with "infinity", and it these seem quite reasonable ideas.
+Mathematicians are quite used to deal with "infinity", and these seem quite reasonable ideas.

 Other human beings, however, would probably not have the same ease, and our machines have unfortunately a limited amount of memory.
 We